Nandakesore0210/DL-Autoencoder/README.md

 To develop a convolutional autoencoder for image denoising application.

 ## THEORY
+A Convolutional Autoencoder (CAE) for image denoising is a deep learning model designed to remove noise from corrupted images and restore them to their original quality.
+It consists of two main parts — an encoder, which compresses the input image into a lower-dimensional latent representation, and a decoder, which reconstructs the clean image from this representation.
+Convolutional layers are used to capture spatial and structural features, making the model efficient for image-related tasks.
+During training, the CAE learns to minimize the difference between noisy and clean images using a loss function such as Mean Squared Error (MSE).
+Once trained, it can effectively filter out unwanted noise while preserving key image details and textures.
+This makes it highly useful in applications like medical imaging, photography, and computer vision preprocessing.

 ## Neural Network Model
 Include the neural network model diagram.